The Banana Factory

 The Olympus Digital Imaging Center opened its doors at the Banana Factory in September 2005.
 It is the only free standing permanent digital classroom sponsored by Olympus America.
 There are 15 student computer stations as well a special teacher station.
 State of the art software packages and large format printers are available to students.
-During the Olympus InVision Photo Festival the first weekend of November, there is a special exhibition by the Olympus Visionaries and Trailblazers.
-They also loop their works on an overhead projector in the room and welcome the public.
 This is a very popular spot during our First Friday events.
 Classes for all ages and levels take place in the classroom including special after school at-risk youth programming.

 Pediatric Cancer Foundation of the Lehigh Valley

 moved its corporate offices to the Banana Factory in 2013.
 PCFLV is a local, 501(c)3 non-profit organization that supports the entire family battling pediatric cancer.
 They provide individual assistance based on the needs of their families, as well as organize events, and special get-togethers to create opportunities for those families to participate in fun and engaging activities, free of charge.
 These gatherings create a place for parents and kids to find nurturing support within the pediatric cancer community.
 PCFLV also makes hospital visits with an array of arts.
 ArtsQuest has been a recipient of a Livestrong grant which has benefitted children and parents in the PCFLV by offering very special art workshops free of charge.

 Pennsylvania Youth Theatre